brodieG/aammrtf/README.md

   rm aammrtf.zip
 ```

+To re-install, simply delete the `aammrtf` folder and re-run the installation
+procedure (but make sure you don't save anything of your own in there).

 Then add tests files to the `"tests"` package subdirectory along with matching
 `".Rout.save"` files with the output of running the test files.
 Read on for
 more details.